 That said, I think, at the very least, that the numbers bear repeating: 20 years, a quarter of a million Afghan casualties (including at least 50,000 civilian men, women and children killed), 6,242 Americans killed, 20,666 Americans wounded, and 2.26 trillion U.S. dollars down the drain.

 The Taliban, who are, yes, cruel Medieval fundamentalists, are by all accounts also superb fighters and canny opponents.
 Rallying his troops in 2008, a Taliban leader counseled that beating the Americans only required patience: “They want to flee from Afghanistan just as they turned tail and ran from Vietnam.”
 Dude knew his Americans.

 Afghans not aligned with the Taliban would do well to flee, if they can.
 But if they remember our history, as we do not, they will know that our current President, then a young Senator, voted against aid to refugees from Vietnam.
 What can they hope from him now, as he completes a sputtering withdrawal begun in the latter days of the Bush administration, while no doubt counting on Americans to shrug and forget it all?

 Young men like our friend Britt will not, of course, be among those with amnesia.
 They will limp along in the shadows, unwelcome reminders of our aimless (and shameless) imperial ventures.
-Out here in the light, we will breathe a brief sigh of relief, then get on with the work of forgetting, so that no doubt, in no time at all, we again launch Shock and Awe on some other wayward nation.
+Out here in the light, we will breathe a brief sigh of relief, then get on with the work of forgetting, so that no doubt, in no time at all, we will again launch Shock and Awe on some other wayward nation.
 After all, how else can we justify our multi-trillion dollar arsenal and keep our restless citizenry in line?

 August 20: The withdrawal from Kabul looks every bit as chaotic as that from Saigon.
 Today the Washington Post shared this article, our 20-years war by the numbers.